raschill/employee-tracker/README.md

 - You will need to use 'nmp i inquirer' and 'npm i pg' without the quotes.

 Set up the SQL side:
-- Type psql -U postgres
 - Enter the password from the .env file
 - cd into db
+- Type psql -U postgres
 - Type \i schema.sql
 - Type \i seeds.sql
 - Type \q to quit SQL

 Run it:
 - Type npm run start
+- Follow the prompts as desired

  ## License